WordPress/gutenberg/packages/compose/README.md

 <a name="createHigherOrderComponent" href="#createHigherOrderComponent">#</a> **createHigherOrderComponent**

-Given a function mapping a component to an enhanced component and modifier name, returns the enhanced component augmented with a generated displayName.
+Given a function mapping a component to an enhanced component, and a modifier name, returns the enhanced component augmented with a generated displayName.

 _Parameters_

 -   _mapComponentToEnhancedComponent_ `Function`: Function mapping component to enhanced component.
--   _modifierName_ `string`: Seed name from which to generated display name.
+-   _modifierName_ `string`: Seed name from which to generate display name.

 _Returns_

 -   `WPComponent`: Component class with generated display name assigned.

+<a name="createHigherOrderComponentWithMergeProps" href="#createHigherOrderComponentWithMergeProps">#</a> **createHigherOrderComponentWithMergeProps**

+Given a function that returns an object, and a modifier name, returns an enhanced pure component that calls the function and merges the returned object into its props.
+This is useful for making higher order components from hooks.

+_Parameters_

+-   _getMergeProps_ `Function`: Function that returns the object to merge into props.
+-   _modifierName_ `string`: Seed name from which to generate display name.

+_Returns_

+-   `WPComponent`: Component class, with generated display name assigned, that merges the result of `getMergeProps` with its own props.

 <a name="ifCondition" href="#ifCondition">#</a> **ifCondition**